A Framework for Transceiver Designs for Multi-Hop Communications with Covariance Shaping Constraints: Transceiver Designs with Joint Power Constraints

 \section{Transceiver Designs with Joint Power Constraints}

 In this section, we take a further step to investigate a more complicated case with joint power constraints.
-In this case, the original optimization problem (\ref{subproblem_matrix}) has the following special formulation It should be highlighted that for joints power constraints, we only focus on the case in which the sum power constraint is always active.
+In this case, the original optimization problem (\ref{subproblem_matrix}) has the following special formulation It should be highlighted that for joint power constraints, we only focus on the case in which the sum power constraint is always active.
 It is because if the sum power constraint is inactive, the considered optimization problem will reduce to a special case of that discussed in the previous section.
-Fortunately, we discover that actually the derived solution is also suitable for the case where the sum power constraint is inactive.
-The formulation of joint power constraints can be interpreted as an effect way to model transceiver designs peak power constraint \cite{Dai2012}.
-The above optimization problem (\ref{Optim_Joint_Constraint}) is equivalent to the following optimization problem \cite{XingTSP2014} It is worth noting that the optimization problem (\ref{matrix_monotonic_opt}) is in nature a multi-objective optimization problem in the field of positive semi-definite matrices \cite{Boyd04}.
-Our attention is still focused on the Pareto optimal solution set.
+Fortunately, we discover that actually the derived solution is also well-suited for the case where the sum power constraint is inactive.
+The formulation of joint power constraints can be interpreted as an effect way to model transceiver designs under peak power constraint \cite{Dai2012}.
+The above optimization problem (\ref{Optim_Joint_Constraint}) is equivalent to the following optimization problem \cite{XingTSP2014} It is worth noting that the optimization problem (\ref{matrix_monotonic_opt}) is in nature a multi-objective optimization problem with respect to positive semi-definite cone \cite[P.180]{Boyd04}.
+The role of maximizing a positive semi-definite matrix is two fold: maximizing its eigenvalues and choosing a proper unitary matrix of its EVD \cite{XingTSP2014}.
+For any feasible ${\bf{F}}_k$ satisfying constraints in (\ref{matrix_monotonic_opt}), introducing any unitary matrix ${\bf{U}}$, ${\bf{U}}{\bf{F}}_k$ also satisfies the constraints and then there is no need to optimize the unitary matrix.
+Therefore, (\ref{Optim_Joint_Constraint}) and (\ref{matrix_monotonic_opt}) are equivalent.
+In this case, our attention is still focused on the Pareto optimal solution set.
 Because of the matrix version objective, directly deriving the Pareto optimal set is challenging.
 Necessary transformations are needed.